Global Thinkers Forum

-Global Thinkers Forum (GTF) is a non-profit, London-based organisation and was incubated at Oxford University’s Said Business School in 2011.
+Global Thinkers Forum (GTF) is a non-profit, London-based organization and was incubated at Oxford University's Saïd Business School in 2011.
 It was created to "help our societies and leaders navigate a very complex world".
 GTF launched in 2012 in Amman, Jordan.

 History

 GTF was founded in 2012 by Elizabeth Filippouli.
 The 1st GTF and inaugural GTF Awards for Excellence took place in Amman, Jordan (6-8 October 2012) discussing the role of the modern Arab woman, in the MENA region and globally.

 GTF convened some 350 international executives under the patronage of Queen Rania of Jordan and with the support of the King Abdullah II Fund for Development.
-GTF was incubated at Oxford Said Business School as an initiative to create new thinking and effect positive change for the world.
+GTF was incubated at Oxford Saïd Business School as an initiative to create new thinking and effect positive change for the world.

 Speakers and audience at GTF 2012 discussed issues such as the Arab Spring and the role of women in social transformation.

-In 2013 Global Thinkers Forum organized its annual event and the GTF 2013 Awards for Excellence in Athens, Greece under the theme ‘Leadership & Collaboration'.
+In 2013, Global Thinkers Forum organized its annual event and the GTF 2013 Awards for Excellence in Athens, Greece under the theme 'Leadership & Collaboration'.
 Among the GTF 2013 speakers in Athens were the High Representative of the UN Alliance of Civilizations Nassir Abdulaziz Al-Nasser, UNESCO Goodwill Ambassador Marianna V. Vardinoyiannis, Geir Lippestad, the defense lawyer for the Norwegian right-wing extremist Anders Behring Breivik who shared his experience about the impact of terrorist activities in Norway, Professor Tu Weiming, Stephen Cole, Ali Aslan, Hani Masri.
 The 2nd Forum opened with a keynote by the High Representative of the UN Alliance of Civilizations H.E.
 Mr. Nassir Abdulaziz Al Nasser, highlighting the importance of leadership responsibility at an international level.

 The event was held under the auspices of the Mayor of Athens Yorgos Kaminis Discussions on matters concerning Leadership, Collaboration and Cultural Understanding were held within the framework of the Forum.

-In 2014 GTF hosted its Awards in Dubai, UAE on 28 November 2014 under the theme: ‘Arab Women as Changemakers-A Celebration of Achievements’.
+In 2014, GTF hosted its Awards in Dubai, UAE, on 28 November 2014 under the theme: "Arab Women as Changemakers – A Celebration of Achievements".

-In 2015 GTF co-hosted a Forum in Athens, Greece in partnership with Carnegie Council under the theme 'Democracy & Values', creating conversations around leadership and accountability, the issue of collective liability and ethical business.
+In 2015, GTF co-hosted a Forum in Athens, Greece in partnership with Carnegie Council under the theme 'Democracy & Values', creating conversations around leadership and accountability, the issue of collective liability and ethical business.

-The event was attended by 150 Academics, CEOs, public officials and entrepreneurs and was held under the auspices of the Municipality of Athens,.
+The event was attended by 150 academics, CEOs, public officials and entrepreneurs and was held under the auspices of the Municipality of Athens,.